some-ip-com/open-someip-spec/src/someip-rpc.rst

 In order to structure the different methods, events, and fields, they are clustered into services.
 Services have a set of methods, events, and fields as well as a Service ID, which is only used for this service.
 The events and notification events may in addition be assigned into a number eventgroups, which simplify the registration of events and notifies.

-An event may be part of zero to many eventgroup and an eventgroup can contain zero to many events.
+An event shall be part of zero to many eventgroups and an eventgroup shall contain zero to many events.
-A field may be part of zero to many eventgroup and an eventgroup can contain zero to many fields.
+A field shall be part of zero to many eventgroups and an eventgroup can contain zero to many fields.

 .. feat_req:: ⓘ
     :id: feat_req_someip_670